Acts 20:1-6

 The Lord's Day Worship ServiceThe Lord's Day Worship ServiceActs 20:7-16

-The Characteristics of the Faithful Servant (Part 1)The Characteristics of the Faithful Servant (Part 1)Acts 20:17-19
+The Characteristics Of The Faithful Servant (Part 1)The Characteristics Of The Faithful Servant (Part 1)Acts 20:17-19

 The Characteristics of the Faithful Servant (Part 2)The Characteristics of the Faithful Servant (Part 2)Acts 20:20-24